-Following these simple fuel saving tips, will help ensure you're getting the max out of each gallon of gas you use.
+Follow these simple fuel-saving tips to help ensure you're getting the max out of each gallon of gas you use.
 And don't forget to find your vehicle's maintenance schedule to ensure your next Wheel Works appointment is right on time.

 What do tires that aren't inflated properly and driving with the parking brake on have in common?
 They both can waste a mile or two of fuel efficiency per gallon of gas.
 Maintaining the correct tire pressure, can lead to a 10 percent improvement in fuel economy.
 Check your owner's manual for the proper air pressure for your vehicle's tires. (source: American Automobile Association)

 You can find the correct octane level for a vehicle's engine in your owner's manual.
 Less than 5 percent of the cars on the road require the use of premium fuel, yet more than 20 percent of all the fuel sold in the United States is premium. (source: American Automobile Association)

 3. Drive slower, save more

 Gradually accelerating and gently applying the brakes leads to more gas savings than slamming on the brakes and gunning it.
 Also slowing down on the highway and using cruise control will help you get more out of each gallon of gas.
 Driving at 55 mph rather than 65 mph can improve your gas mileage by about 15 percent.

 Don't forget to check the gas cap.
 Damaged, loose or missing gas caps cause 147 million gallons of gas to vaporize every year. (source: Car Care Council (www.carcare.org))